codedog0/chess-ml-online/README.md

 Web implementation of this [chess engine](https://github.com/Skripkon/chess-engine)

 This project uses ONNX model instead of PyTorch model to make possible running the engine on the web.
-Although the model operates on the CPU since utilizeing CUDA cores for acceleration on the web is not feasible the performance remains sufficiently high to ensure an enjoyable gaming experience.
+Although the model operates on the CPU since utilizeing CUDA cores for acceleration on the web is not feasible the performance remains sufficiently high to ensure an enjsaoyable gaming experience.

 You can try this game [here](https://setday.github.io/chess-engine-online/)